husainmade/PriceBook/README.md

 Keep track of how product prices change over time.

 When a product's price is updated, its previous price is preserved in its price history, allowing you to see how the price has changed instead of only seeing the current price.

+Backdated prices can be added without incorrectly replacing the current price.

 ### 📊 Insights